realworldocaml/book/book/testing/README.md

 ```

 As you can see, the data that caused the comparison to fail is printed
-out, along with the stacktrace that identifies the location of the
+out, along with the stacktrace.
+Note that in this case the stacktrace
-error.
+is mostly a distraction, which is a downside of this way of writing
+the test.

 ### Where should tests go?